 The Department of Conservation is a branch of government tasked with preserving and conserving natural areas of New Zealand.
 Campsites run by the DOC are always in rural and sometimes extremely remote areas of natural beauty.
 Advance bookings are required for serviced and some scenic and standard DOC campsites during peak season.

 You can either book online or at a DOC visitor centre.
 Where advance bookings are not required campsites operate on a first come first served basis.
-This means small campsites can fill up quickly over summer so always have a back up plan or book in advance where possible.
 Payment is taken at the time of advance bookings, or if you haven't booked in advance, you can either pay at the self-registration stand of your campsite or to the campsite warden as he/she does the rounds.

 Most DOC campsites welcome campervans but dump stations are not present at all sites.
 You may find that you need to offload campervan waste at facilities in nearby towns and some petrol stations.
 Campervan fees at DOC campsites are charged the same rate for those staying in tents, e.g. per person, per night.
 It's a good idea to check beforehand that the campsite you wish to stay at does accept campervans.
 It's also worth noting that not every DOC campsite is accessible by vehicle.
 If you're unsure, check the DOC website for details of each campsite.